Many beginning uke players have a simple goal: find the best cheap ukulele on the market.

 I can’t really recommend these ukes for anybody, since for just a little more money you can get a much better instrument.

-When reading customer reviews of inexpensive ukuleles on sites like Amazon, I see quite a few customers who I feel have unrealistic expectations from cheap ukes.
+When reading customer reviews of inexpensive ukuleles on sites like Amazon, I see quite a few customers who I feel have unrealistic expectations from inexpensive ukes.

 Some reviewers mention tiny imperfections in craftsmanship, frets that aren’t perfectly polished, tuning machines that are a little rough, and so on.